wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         wlp/bin/server stop myServer
         rm wlp_usr/servers/myServer/configDropins/overrides/rest-config.xml

-    For more details about the restConnector for administration, please take a look at: **https://www.ibm.com/docs/en/was-liberty/base?topic=features-admin-rest-connector-20**
+    For more details about the restConnector for administration, please look at: **https://www.ibm.com/docs/en/was-liberty/base?topic=features-admin-rest-connector-20**

 ### 4.10 Using the Liberty AdminCenter

 The Liberty **AdminCenter** can be used to monitor the status of the Liberty server.
-You will define two users, an administrative user with the role **admin** and the second user with the role **reader**.
+You define two users, an administrative user with the role **admin** and the second user with the role **reader**.
 Use again the securityUtility to create two secure passwords.

 1. Create a password as **Liberty4Admins** for the admin user.